iqm.iqm_client.models.Instruction#

 classmethod qubits_validator(value, info: ValidationInfo)#

-Check if the instruction has the correct number of qubits according to the instruction’s type
+Check if the instruction has the correct number of qubits for its operation.

 Parameters: